marceloh220/Marcelino/README.txt

 	Be free to study this core, modify and distribute the modifications, following the guidelines of the current use license for the core.

+	The extensible core Marcelino to Arduino Uno/Nano/Mini boards.

+	Core Marcelino expands software configuration capabilities, giving the programmer easy tools to configure these Arduino boards.
+	Program the Arduino without software limitations,
+	and explorer the powerful hardware of ATmega328 microcontroller.